Tunnelbliick/notosu/README.md

 var receportWidth = recepotrBitmap.Width;

 Playfield field = new Playfield();
-field.initilizePlayField(receptors, notes, startime, endtime, receportWidth, 60, 0);
+field.initilizePlayField(receptors, notes, starttime, endtime, receportWidth, 60, 0);
 field.ScalePlayField(starttime + 1, 1, OsbEasing.None, width, height); // Its important that this gets executed AFTER the Playfield is initialized otherwise this will run into "overlapped commands" and break field.initializeNotes(Beatmap.HitObjects.ToList(), notes, bpm, offset, sliderAccuracy);

 DrawInstance draw = new DrawInstance(field, starttime, scrollSpeed, updatesPerSecond, OsbEasing.None, rotateNotesToFaceReceptor, fadeTime, fadeTime);

-// All effekts have to be executed before calling the draw Function.
+// All effects have to be executed before calling the draw Function.
 // Anything that is done after the draw Function call will not be rendered out. draw.drawNotesByOriginToReceptor(duration);
 ```